The Garden Grazer

 • Vegetable broth: Be sure to use low sodium if desired.

-• Red kidney beans: Red kidneys are the classic choice, but you can use white beans like cannellini beans if you prefer.
-Sometimes I'm in the mood for extra beans, so I'll double this and use two cans.
+• Red kidney beans: Red kidneys are the classic choice, but you can use white beans like navy beans, great northern, chickpeas, or cannellini beans if you prefer.
+If I'm in the mood for extra beans, I'll double this and use two cans.

-• Small pasta: Use gluten-free pasta if needed.
-Most often I use brown rice elbow pasta because that's what I have on hand.
-But you can use ditalini or small shell pasta instead.
-(Or you could try substituting about 1/3 cup quinoa for the pasta instead.)
+• Elbow pasta: Or ditalini, shells, rotini, or other small pasta.
+Be sure to use gluten-free pasta if needed.
+Most often I use brown rice noodles because that's what I have on hand.
+(Or you can try substituting about 1/3 cup quinoa for the pasta instead.)

-• Italian seasoning: Or substitute with your own favorite dried herbs such as dried basil, oregano, thyme, or bay leaves (remove before serving).
+• Italian seasoning: Or substitute with your own favorite dried herbs such as dried basil, oregano, thyme, rosemary, etc.

 Customizing

-Vegetables: Stir in other veggies or seasonal favorites like potato, sweet corn, bell pepper, zucchini, summer squash, butternut squash, broccoli, cauliflower, a couple stalks celery, fresh kale, or baby spinach.
+Vegetables: Add any variety of vegetables you wish!
+Or stir in seasonal vegetables like potatoes, sweet corn, green peas, bell pepper, zucchini, yellow squash, sweet potato, butternut squash, broccoli, cauliflower, fresh kale, or baby spinach.

 Make it cheesy: Sprinkle some Vegan Parmesan Cheese on top before serving.
 Or add a dollop of homemade Vegan Ricotta Cheese.